JohnPac15/readme-generator/utils/README.md

- # Readme Generate
+ # testing for the video
  ## Description
- ddddd
+ it reads me
  ## Table of Contents
  * [Installation](#installation)
  * [Usage](#usage)
  * [Credits](#credits)
  * [License](#license)
  ## Installation
-downlopad and go
+download and go
  ## Usage
- sss
+ anytime you need a readme file
  ## Credits
- ssss
+ everyone
  ## License
  BSD
  ## Badges
  [![License](https://img.shields.io/badge/License-BSD_3--Clause-orange.svg)](https://opensource.org/licenses/BSD-3-Clause)
  ## Features
- it makes a readme
+ testing the features for the video
  ## Contributing
- # Contributor Covenant Code of Conduct NaN
+ # Contributor Covenant Code of Conduct
+ ## Our Pledge
  We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
  We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
  ## Our Standards